Header Ads

 RTX 50 Series

-NVIDIA RTX 50 Series now official
+NVIDIA RTX 50 Series is now official

-At the forefront, the RTX 4090 GPU boasts a whopping 21,760 CUDA cores.
+At the forefront, the RTX5090 GPU boasts a whopping 21,760 CUDA cores.
 That's a big leap coming from the RTX 4090 with 16,384 cores.
-But with such upgrade it now draws power of 575W coming from 450W.
+But with such an upgrade, it now draws power of 575W coming from 450W.

 Apart from that, the graphics card offers 32GB GDDR7 memory and 512-bit memory bus.